Webpage created: February 03, 2016

 Keyham Station, with a small goods yard, was opened in 1900.
 The line from Devonport Station to the Royal Albert Bridge was gradually doubled and the viaducts enlarged to take the double track.
 The Saltash Suburban Service was started in 1904 and new stopping places were erected, Wingfield Villas Halt, Ford Platform and Saint Budeaux Platform.
 In 1905 Dockyard Halt and Defiance Platform were added.

 In order to ease the gradients and sharp curves on the original main line the Great Western Railway Company set about making a deviation between Wearde and Saint Germans.
 The new line, authorised by the Great Western Railway Act 1903, reduced the steepest gradient from 1 in 75 down to 1 in 200 and eased the sharpest curve from 24 chains radius to 30 chains.
-It did, however, require the opening of Shillamill Tunnel.
+It did, however, require the construction of Shillingham Tunnel.
 The ruling gradient was reduced from 1 in 62 to 1 in 120.
 The first train to use the new route was the 11.16am from Saint Germans Station to Plymouth on Sunday March 22nd 1908.
 Goods traffic began the following day.
 A new Defiance Platform was opened at the same time.

 The Bull Point Ordnance Depot was linked to the main line in 1916.